pezpher/optionsData/README.md

 To help you assess the potential risks and rewards, the code calculates key metrics for each option:

 * **Return %:**  How much money you could make relative to the strike price.
-* **Move Needed %:** How much the stock price needs to change for the option to be at the strike price.
+* **Move Needed %:** How much the stock price needs to change for the underlying to be at the strike price.
 * **Move Needed/Return:** A ratio showing the risk-to-reward profile of the option.
 * **Change R%:**  How the potential return changes between different strike prices.
 * **Change P:** How the option price changes between different strike prices.